 - All necessary and appropriate fees required in securing and finalizing the placement (e.g., such as reimbursement for cooperating teacher, supervisor, etc.).
-These fees are payable to the Office of Professional Education or designated office and/or out-of-state university at the beginning of the semester in which the placement is sought. - 2.
-If a recommendation for certification is to be made by Oklahoma State University, the candidate is responsible for reimbursing visits performed by the cooperating institution.
-All other criteria pertaining to in-state clinical practice placements apply as previously stated. - 3.
-OSU fees A non-refundable administrative fee to cover time and extra work related to securing an out-of-area placement may be assessed when an approved request is submitted to the Clinical Practices office.
+These fees are payable to the Office of Professional Education or designated office and/or out-of-state university at the beginning of the semester in which the placement is sought. - If a recommendation for certification is to be made by Oklahoma State University, the candidate is responsible for reimbursing visits performed by the cooperating institution.
+All other criteria pertaining to in-state clinical practice placements apply as previously stated. - OSU fees A non-refundable administrative fee to cover time and extra work related to securing an out-of-area placement may be assessed when an approved request is submitted to the Clinical Practices office.
 The fee is due upon approval of designated site/s. - 4.
-Supervising teacher fees The out-of-area/out-of-state supervising fee is determined by each supervisor, the out-of-area/out-of-state university, and the Clinical Practices Office and typically ranges from \$400 to \$800 to cover the expenses incurred to conduct the required observations and student teaching evaluations.
+Supervising teacher fees The out-of-area/out-of-state supervising fee is determined by each supervisor, the out-of-area/out-of-state university, and the Field Experience and Clinical Practices Office and typically ranges from \$400 to \$800 to cover the expenses incurred to conduct the required observations and student teaching evaluations.
 Students are responsible for all costs related to their out-of-area/out-of-state supervision.
 The fee is to be paid to Office of Professional Education, who will then pay the supervisor. - 5.
-Cooperating teacher fees Whereas local cooperating teachers are compensated with free tuition vouchers, an out-of-area/out-of-state cooperating teacher may not benefit from such compensation.
-At the very least, the student teacher is expected to write a thank-you note to his or her cooperating teachers. - 6.
-Additional fees The local (out-of-area/out-of-state) cooperating university may require a fee for supervision for student not enrolled in their university or require co-registration in additional credits as a student at their university to attend their student teaching seminars.
+Cooperating teacher fees Whereas local cooperating teachers are compensated with free tuition vouchers, an out-of-area/out-of-state cooperating teacher may not benefit from such compensation. - Additional fees The local (out-of-area/out-of-state) cooperating university may require a fee for supervision for student not enrolled in their university or require co-registration in additional credits as a student at their university to attend their student teaching seminars.